Jason Todd: Red Hood and Scarlet

 In the second story arc of Batman and Robin by Grant Morrison and Philip Tan, Jason Todd retakes the Red Hood mantle after losing his bid to become the new Batman.
 To make the concept of Batman obsolete, he puts a lot of effort into public relations: he drastically alters his Red Hood costume to look more like a traditional superhero outfit and recruits his sidekick Scarlet.
 In their war on crime, Red Hood and Scarlet freely kill criminals, villains, and anyone who gets in their way, even the police.
 He leaves behind a calling card that states "let the punishment fit the crime".
 He describes his vendetta against Grayson as "the revenge of one crazy man in a mask on another crazy man in a mask".

 Todd has reappeared with red hair, claiming that he is a natural red-head and that Bruce Wayne had him dye his hair black to look like Dick Grayson.
-He also claims the white streak of hair that he got is from being resurrected in the Lazarus Pit, though the white streak disappears again.
-In the issue, Todd is characterized as increasingly unstable and his idea of "finishing off" Batman and Robin now consists of stripping them down to their underwear and exposing their identities via webcam activated by a phone poll [a nod by Morrison to his death poll].
-A fight between Batman, Robin, and the Flamingo – a foreign hitman hired by a Mexican cartel after Red Hood killed their operative in Gotham – ends with Jason burying Flamingo in debris with a bulldozer.
+In the issue, Todd is characterized as increasingly unstable and his idea of "finishing off" Batman and Robin now consists of stripping them down to their underwear and exposing their identities via webcam activated by a phone poll, a nod to the death poll that killed Todd.
+A fight between Batman, Robin, and the Flamingo – a foreign hitman hired by a Mexican cartel after Red Hood killed their operative in Gotham – ends with Todd burying Flamingo in debris with a bulldozer.
 Flamingo is assumed dead, although Commissioner Gordon reports that his body cannot be recovered from beneath the rubble.

 Grayson offers to rehabilitate Todd who, in a moment of clarity, tells Grayson it is too late for him, and how he tried to be what Batman wanted, "but this world... this dirty, twisted, cruel and ugly dungheap had... other plans for me".
 He then proceeds to fall back into his hero persona, ranting how he did what Batman never did.
 He "defeated his archenemy".
 Todd is arrested by Gordon who informs him that the reason he has always worked with Batman is that Batman never violates the law "where it counts".
 As Gordon leads him away, Todd tauntingly asks Grayson why he has not put Wayne's corpse into a Lazarus Pit to bring him back, citing his resurrection from its bath.
-Scarlet flees Gotham, her mask finally falling from her face as she exits the city limits.
+Scarlet flees Gotham, her mask falling from her face as she leaves.